 X-rays are (invisible) electromagnetic waves; plain films or radiographs are the images that they create.
-Avoid colloquialisms by saying 'image', 'study', 'plain film '(an anachronism in the digital age--no more film!) or 'radiograph' and not “x-ray” when referring to a visible image.
+Avoid colloquialisms by saying 'image', 'study', 'view', or 'radiograph' and not “x-ray”, nor 'plain film" (digital means no film involved) when referring to a visible image.

-- Do not image a pregnant women in the area of the fetus due to radiation risk- always ask/test a woman if she might be pregnant, and discuss with (and forewarn!)
-Radiology. (see Kiddy Physics section)
+- Do not image the trunk or most proximal extremities of a pregnant woman due to radiation risk- always ask/test a woman if she might be pregnant, and discuss with/forewarn Radiology. (see Kiddy Physics section)

 Computed Tomography (CT)

-CT scanning was invented in 1972.
-Since then, it has developed greatly and is now a fast, readily available, and highly detailed imaging modality.
+CT scanning was invented in 1972, evolved rapidly and is now a fast, readily available, highly detailed and likely highly over-used imaging modality.

 In the CT scanner, the x-ray source and detector are located within the donut-shaped ring, called the gantry.
 A series of x-ray images are taken at various angles along 360 degrees around the ring.
 The computer-constructed composite of this data yields a cross-sectional slice of the body.
-Recent advances in obtaining more and more slices simultaneously (multislice, which just a few years ago meant first 4, then 16, then 64, and now 256 slices at once) continue to explode the speed, resolution, and cephalocaudal body volume that we can rapidly obtain without patient motion.
+Recent advances in obtaining more and more slices simultaneously (multislice, which initialy meant 4, then 16, then 64, and now hundreds slices at once) continue to explode the speed, resolution, and cephalocaudal body volume, that we can rapidly obtain without patient motion.
 This is of use for 2D reconstruction (putting the transaxial slices back together and digitally ‘reslicing’ the patient in other planes, usually coronal or sagittal) or simulated 3D images.
-However (see Kiddy Physics), this has also created an enormous increase in the dose-per-patient, creating enormous concern and heightening both medical and layperson awareness of the need for careful technical modifications and cost/benefit analyses.
+However (see Kiddy Physics), this has also created an enormous increase in the dose-per-patient and per tissue volume, creating enormous concern and heightening both medical and layperson awareness of the need for careful technical modifications, cost/benefit analyses, and thoughtful use..

-Since CT scanners use the same x-rays that plain films use, there are tissue/structure similarities in terms of radiodensity.
-Bones are more radiodense, and will thus show up as white, whereas lungs are mostly air and will be radiolucent just as on plain films.
-Just as with plain films, the black/white is determined by the relative radiodensity or radiolucency of tissues and the path length (thickness).
-The preferred CT descriptors you may hear when on the wards or consulting with Radiology are “high attenuation” (radiodense or whiter) and “low attenuation” (radiolucent or blacker).
+Since CT scanners use the same x-rays that radiographs use, there are tissue/structure similarities in terms of radiodensity.
+Bones are more attenuating of the initial beam, and will thus show up as white, whereas lungs are mostly air and will be low attenuation just as on radiographs.
+Just as with radiographs, the black/white is determined by the relative attenuating properties (radiodensity or radiolucency, determined by atomic number) of tissues and the path length through these tissues (thickness).
+The preferred CT descriptors you may hear when on the wards or consulting with Radiology are “high attenuation” (radiodense or whiter) and “low attenuation” (radiolucent or blacker), rather than 'radiodense/lucent'.
 “Attenuation” refers to the extent to which interposed tissue attenuates, or stops, the x-ray beams; ie, is related to the decrease in intensity of x-rays as they pass through different media.
 As you can imagine, bone or lead block x-rays much more so than air or fat do.
-Thus, x-rays have a higher attenuation (are stopped or absorbed) through dense objects.
+Thus, x-rays have a higher attenuation (are stopped or absorbed) as they attempt to pass through dense (high atomic number) objects.

-In CT scans, the image is presented such that the right side of the patient is on the left side of your screen (ie, as if you were standing at foot looking cephalad with patient supine).
+In CT scans, the image is presented such that the right side of the patient is on the left side of your screen (ie, as if you were standing at the feet looking cephalad with patient supine).
 Quiz yourself: Identify the tissue types and identify them from highest to lowest

-Hounsfield units (HU, named after one of the primary inventors of the CT scanner—hence The Hounsfield Units, the Radiology Dept’s superb intramural basketball team) quantify the density of a certain area on a CT scan.
-On this scale water is defined as having a value of zero Hounsfield units.
+Hounsfield units (HU, named after one of the primary inventors of the CT scanner (hence The Hounsfield Units, the Radiology Dept’s previous superb intramural basketball team) quantify the density of a certain area on a CT scan.
+On this scale water is defined as having a value of zero HU .
 Anything more dense is positive on the scale, while anything less dense is negative.
 You don’t have to memorize these values right now, but just to give you an idea of the scale: